 No soil amendments to speak of

 We didn’t have any compost but really only some garden soil to mix into the planting holes (plus a bit of Myke and fish emulsion- whatever we had on hand).
-There are mixed messages about whether or not adding compost to planting holes for trees is a good idea or not.
-Naysayers claim that tree roots will be more happy staying in the loose compost zone instead of branching out into the native soil.
-That could be true but I really don’t know.
+There are mixed messages about whether or not adding compost to planting holes for trees is a good idea.

 We didn’t test the soil

-Either way, we should have checked the soil in the area before deciding to plant fruit trees there.
+Either way, it would have been wise to test the soil in the area before deciding to plant fruit trees there.
 Had we known how poor it was, we could have tried amending the whole area before trying to plant trees there.

 Plans for next year